cb-technologists/blog/content/posts/cicd_ha.md

 This is exactly what CI/CD is doing for software development.
 An [assembly line](https://en.wikipedia.org/wiki/Assembly_line) is the exact same concept for industrial manufacturing as it is for a [CI/CD pipeline](https://dzone.com/articles/learn-how-to-setup-a-cicd-pipeline-from-scratch) for software development.
 Just an automated sequence of stages (can be parallel or not) that execute different steps to deliver high quality products in a frequent manner.

 So, what about HA in manufacturing assembly pipelines?
-The first approach in the 1940's was to reduce the service interruption in a production line just by converting internal machine components to external (we could compare this as a decoupling method for manufacturing, similar to decouple monoliths to distributed components), so to repair a machine in the *pipeline* would impact much less in the loss of service for the entire assembly line. ([Toyota started to apply this](http://artoflean.com/index.php/2010/02/15/set-up-reduction-in-toyota/) in the 1950's for machine setup, reducing times from hours to minutes, with a huge impact in the case or restarting any *pipeline* stage in a loss of service).
+The first approach in the 1940's was to reduce the service interruption in a production line just by converting internal machine components to external (we could compare this as a decoupling method for manufacturing, similar to decoupling monoliths to distributed components), so to repair a machine in the *pipeline* would result in much less loss of service for the entire assembly line. ([Toyota started to apply this](http://artoflean.com/index.php/2010/02/15/set-up-reduction-in-toyota/) in the 1950's for machine setup, reducing times from hours to minutes, with a huge impact in the case or restarting any *pipeline* stage in a loss of service).

 But let's focus on how the industry faces this nowadays.
 Any manufacturing industry is able to assure production of hundreds or thousands of components every day from automated assembly lines just by applying different design methods in the *pipeline*.
 So, regarding this highly available processes, they apply things like: